MRI to PET Cross-Modality Translation using Globally and Locally Aware GAN (GLA-GAN) for Multi-Modal Diagnosis of Alzheimer's Disease: Introduction

-With recent advances in machine learning, several studies have focused on the task of image-to-image translation that involves transforming images from one domain to another. \cite{huynh2015estimating} used a structured random forest-based model along with an auto-context model to translate MRI patches into computed tomography~(CT) for attenuation correction in PET.
-Similarly, a regression forest-based framework was developed in \cite{lowdose} for predicting a standard-dose brain FDG-PET image from a low-dose PET image and its corresponding MRI.
-Regression forests have also been used by \cite{jog2014random} to reconstruct a FLAIR image given the corresponding T1-weighted, T2-weighted, and PD-weighted images of the same subject.\\
+With recent advances in machine learning, several studies have focused on the task of image-to-image translation which involves transforming images from one domain to another. \cite{huynh2015estimating} used a structured random forest-based model along with an auto-context model to translate MRI patches into computed tomography~(CT) for attenuation correction in PET.
+Similarly, a regression forest-based framework was developed in \cite{lowdose} to predict a standard-dose brain FDG-PET image from a low-dose PET image and its corresponding MRI. \cite{jog2014random} has used regression forests to reconstruct a FLAIR image given the corresponding T1-weighted, T2-weighted, and PD-weighted images of the same subject.

-In the past few years, Generative Adversarial Networks~(GAN)~ \cite{GAN} have achieved remarkable success due to their versatility in synthetic image generation with potential applications across various domains \cite{radford2015unsupervised, zhang2017stackgan}.
-GANs are being utilized extensively in the field of medical image analysis to perform a wide range of tasks including denoising, reconstruction, segmentation, classification etc. \cite{denoising, mrtoct}, \cite{frid2018gan}, \cite{han2018gan}, \cite{han2018spine}.
+In the past few years, Generative Adversarial Networks~(GAN)~ \cite{GAN} have achieved remarkable success due to their versatility in synthetic image generation with potential applications across various domains \cite{DCGAN_ICLR, stackgan}.
+GANs are being utilized extensively in medical image analysis to perform a wide range of tasks, including denoising, reconstruction, segmentation, classification etc. \cite{denoising, mrtoct, frid2018gan, han2018gan, han2018spine}.
 The ability of GANs to generate diverse and realistic image samples makes them especially appealing to the medical domain that suffers from a lack of large, annotated datasets.
 Before GANs, other generative models like Autoencoders \cite{sevetlidis2016whole} and Variational Autoencoders (VAE) \cite{kingma2013auto} were also utilized.
 Several variants of GANs have been proposed to tackle cross-modality estimation or data augmentation in the medical domain.
 Conditional GANs, where image generation is conditioned on external information, have been used in many cross-modality image translation tasks such as MRI to CT \cite{ACM-GAN}, CT to MRI \cite{Jin2019DeepCT}, etc. To reduce radiation dose, \cite{ACM-GAN} employed context-aware GANs to predict CT scans from MR scans using an image gradient difference loss function.
-Although MR and CT represent different imaging modalities, they both capture details of anatomical structures.\\
+Although MR and CT represent different imaging modalities, they both capture details of anatomical structures.